 - Be especially wary of order and delivery confirmations.
 Instead of clicking on the links within these emails, go to the website manually to get the update.

 - Don’t reuse passwords.
 Anywhere.
 Ever.
 If one website (or password) is compromised for some reason, you don’t want to be in a position of having everything compromised.

 - Turn on multifactor authentication wherever possible.
 Even if a criminal can get your password, you can protect yourself by requiring an additional form of authentication to your account.

 - Use a credit card instead of a debit card when shopping online.
 It is easier to deal with fraudulent purchases when you use a credit card.

 - Monitor bank accounts and your credit cards at least three times a week.
 If you are shopping online, you should be checking your accounts at the end of each day.
-You can also set up text alerts for any purchases for $1 – to ensure you’re aware of every purchase being made.
+Many banks also allow you to set up text alerts for online purchases.